DIT168-Group3/DIT168/CONTRIBUTING.md

 D- Writing:  git push (for pushing changes into Github repository).

-Note!: If the group’s member is already cloned the files, he should pull changes first (by writing: git pull on git bash terminal) for avoiding mixing up files, getting files conflict or missing files.
+Note!: If the group’s member is already cloned the files, he should pull changes first (by writing: git pull on git bash terminal) for avoiding mixing up files, getting files conflict, losing newest changes or losing files.
 After that, the group’s member starts working from step 2 (As mentioned above).